charlie0077/graphql-server-crud/docs/guide/configurations.md

 You can refer the [this](https://github.com/charlie0077/graphql-server-crud/blob/master/example/model) for examples.

 ## knex
+[knex](http://knexjs.org/#Installation-node/) is used in the library and it is required to pass to the library.
+You still conrol the logic of defining knex according to your environment and requirements, for example, deployment in serverless may need a different knex connection pool size.

 This is the knex function which usually is defined by:
 ```js
 const knex = require('knex')(config)
 ```

+If you are not familiar with knex, do not worry too much about it.
+It is just a query builder and you can follow their great [doc](http://knexjs.org/#Installation-node) to get started within minutes.
+You can also refer to the [example]([this](https://github.com/charlie0077/graphql-server-crud/blob/master/example)) for a complete setup.

 ## table
 This is the table name or a derived table.